 She liked to bite my lower lip, mostly when she pulled back.
 And when she kissed me she liked to taste my lips in these generous, wet caresses.
 They were patient, and reserved, but hungry.
 The skin on her leg was smooth; I was only rubbing my thumb across it before, too caught up with the notion of ‘taking it slow’ to realize that was a stupid idea.
 I slid my hand higher, more inward, and to hell with this patient crap.

 The paced, wet kisses she gave me became more intense, more feverish.
 I ran my hand in slow strokes from the very underside of her thigh, up.
 A light squeeze when she bit down on my lip and tugged hard on it.
 Temari had the satisfaction of hearing me suck in a tight breath.
 Another stroke, and when my hand fell back to the underside of her thigh, I pushed higher and grabbed her.
 Her low, shuddering voice in my ear caught the breath in my chest.
 My mouth pushed against hers then, and our tongues met all at once.

 “Do you like that,” I whispered to her, pressing my fingertips against the softer inside skin of her leg.
 She only breathed against me and nodded, eyes closed.
-I quickly moved my hand away, back to her hip.
+I quickly moved my hand back to her hip.
 A small torture.
-She made me want to get on top of her in the worst way.
+I wanted to get on top of her in the worst way.
 But no, not yet.

 Which is why I wasn’t peeling her clothes away as the impulses came.
 Being a patient guy in nature, I was hoping to have the will-power and good sense to save that for later.
 For now, what I had was just enough, my right hand creeping back to its former spot on her belly.
 There was something I loved about the thin layer of cloth between us, here on her stomach, and lower, my thumb now idly playing with the hem of her underwear.